SuperOfficeDocs/superoffice-docs/docs/api/tutorials/sem-batch-processing/index.md

 The BatchTaskDefinition table contains details about each available batch task plug-in discovered by the SoBatchService.
 The discovery process is a little bit like Lazy Loading in the respect that, if a submitted batch task does not already contain a BatchTaskDefinition, a new BatchTaskDefinition record is created.

-The BatchTask table defines all batch tasks that either waiting to start or are running.
+The BatchTask table defines all batch tasks that are either waiting to start or are running.
 It also contains the state of each batch task.
 Tasks are removed when they have been completed.

 Because a batch task may require a complex set of parameters to execute, such as reports requiring layout, language, and other settings, all parameters for a task are stored in a binaryobject record.
 The container for task parameters is a StringDictionary datatype (located in the SuperOffice.CRM.Services namespace) defined in NetServer.
 This facilitates passing any number of required parameters to run a particular task.